Early Balloon Frame Housing in Manitoba

 These builders were used to 19th‑century house framing, log construction and improvisation, so odd sizing didn’t bother them.
 Studs weren’t placed at 16 inches on centre — that idea didn’t exist yet.
 They placed studs where strength demanded, and if a board was too short, they stacked or scabbed pieces together to reach the height they needed.
 Mixed piles of poplar, elm, oak, cottonwood, and pine were normal.
 This was the working reality of the early 1880s.
 That was frontier carpentry.

-Ledger boards were often let into the studs with a shallow dado rather than simply nailed on, and exterior sheathing was usually rough 1‑inch boards instead of the later diagonal bracing that became common after 1885. (see photos below) These details added to the improvised, transitional character of the earliest balloon‑frame houses.
+Ledger boards were often let into the studs with a shallow dado rather than simply nailed on, and exterior sheathing was usually rough 1‑inch boards instead of the later diagonal bracing that became common after 1885. (see the Brandon house photos below) These details added to the improvised, transitional character of the earliest balloon‑frame houses.

 Despite the rough materials, these houses were well built by experienced carpenters.
 Balloon framing used far less wood than log construction and could be raised quickly, which mattered as newcomers poured into the Red River after the railway arrived.